codeigniter-kr/ci4userguidekr/source/database/query_builder.rst

 ::

-    // Note that the second parameter of the get_compiled_select method is FALSE
+    // Note that the second parameter of the get_compiled_select method is false
     $sql = $builder->select(['field1','field2'])
                    ->where('field3',5)
                    ->getCompiledSelect(false);